mikemhenry/userdocs/docs-src/software/EasyBuild.md

 ## Installation
 After selecting the package installation recipe and the target software stack, the installation process can be submitted.
-With the following commands, SLURM job files will be created, and submitted to the desired compute nodes.
+With the following commands, lsf job files will be created, and submitted to the desired compute nodes.
 There the packages are build and module files created.
 The general syntax is:
 ```Bash
 eb_install_{all,generic} [options] [easybuild options] <easyconfig>.eb
 ```
-Additional SLURM arguments can be selected using the `--slurm-args` option, e.g. `--slurm-args='--account=xyz --time=00:10:00 --cpus-per-task'`.
+Additional lsf arguments can be selected using the `--lsf-args` option, e.g. `--lsf-args='--account=xyz --time=00:10:00 --cpus-per-task'`.
 If specific architectures should be selected use e.g. `--arch='broadwell ivy'`.
 After this options, EasyBuild arguments can be provided without prefix, e.g. `--robot`.

 Few examples: